MBNpro-ir/All-in-one-spotify/README.md

      Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
      ```

-3. If prompted for confirmation, type `Y` and If prompted for Install.all.in.one.ps1, type `R`.
+3. If prompted for confirmation, type `A` and If prompted for Install.all.in.one.ps1, type `R`.

 ### Check the current policy
 To see the current **Execution Policy** settings, use this command: